PeoplesBank Arena

 The PeoplesBank Arena (originally known as the Hartford Civic Center and formerly as the XL Center) is a multi-purpose arena and convention center located in downtown Hartford, Connecticut.
-Owned by the City of Hartford, it is managed by the quasi-public Capital Region Development Authority (CRDA) under a lease with the city and operated by OVG.
+Owned by the City of Hartford, it is managed by the quasi-public Capital Region Development Authority (CRDA), under a lease with the city, and operated by OVG.
 The arena is ranked the 28th largest among college basketball arenas.
 It opened in 1975 as the Hartford Civic Center and was originally located adjacent to Civic Center Mall, which was demolished in 2004.
 It consists of two facilities: the Veterans Memorial Coliseum and the Exhibition Center.
 In December 2007, the center was renamed when the arena's naming rights were sold to XL Group insurance company in a six-year agreement.
 This agreement was extended and lasted until 2025 when the arena was renamed as part of an agreement with PeoplesBank.

 On March 21, 2007, the CRDA selected the Northland/Anschutz Entertainment Group proposal to operate the arena complex; Northland also developed the Hartford 21 residential tower on the adjacent Civic Center Mall site.
 The agreement also stated that Northland would assume total responsibility for the building bearing the cost of any and all losses, and would retain any profits.
 In 2012, the CRDA put the contract out to bid with hopes of combining the operations with Rentschler Field.
 In February 2013, Global Spectrum of Philadelphia was chosen to take over both the XL Center and Rentschler Field with Ovations Food Services taking over all food and beverage operations.

 Overview

 The PeoplesBank Arena is the full-time home of the Hartford Wolf Pack AHL hockey team and part-time home of the University of Connecticut (UConn) men's and women's basketball teams and the UConn Huskies men's ice hockey team.
 The UConn men's basketball team has played at PeoplesBank Arena since 1976.
-UConn continued playing the majority of homes games at PeoplesBank Arena until the opening of their on campus home, Gampel Pavilion, after which games where split between the two arenas.
+UConn continued playing the majority of home games at PeoplesBank Arena until the opening of their on campus home, Gampel Pavilion, after which games were split between the two arenas.
 The UConn men's hockey team also continues to play a package of games at PeoplesBank Arena after opening Toscano Family Ice Forum on campus.

-It was the home of the New England/Hartford Whalers of the WHA and NHL from 1975 to 1978 and 1980 to 1997, and the Hartford Hellions of the MISL from 1980 to 1981, and the New England Blizzard of the ABL from 1996 to 1998, and hosted occasional Boston Celtics home games from 1975 to 1995.
+It was the home of the New England/Hartford Whalers of the WHA and NHL from 1975 to 1978 and 1980 to 1997, and the Hartford Hellions of the MISL from 1980 to 1981, and the New England Blizzard of the ABL from 1996 to 1998, and was the home of the Connecticut Coyotes and later the New England Sea Wolves of the Arena Football League.

+The venue hosted occasional Boston Celtics home games from 1975 to 1995.

 One of the most famous shots Larry Bird ever made, although it did not count, took place at the Hartford Civic Center: the shot from behind the backboard.
-It was the home of the Connecticut Coyotes and later the New England Sea Wolves of the Arena Football League.